ZelkZelk/txrx/README.md

 ### P2P network

-When the `dispatcher` initializes a `init` message is broadcasted, letting know all the online peers a new peer has become online needing all the `shards` from its peers to properly function.
+When the `dispatcher` initializes, a `init` message is broadcasted, letting all the online peers know a new peer has become online needing all the `shards` from its peers to properly function.
 Each online `rpc` will dispatch the init message by broadcasting the `share` message including its own shard, carrying all the info about the messages it can consume.

 ```mermaid
 sequenceDiagram